Announcing Asdzáán by Hannah Manuelito at ART123Gallery

 About gallupARTS’ Native-Artist-in-Residence Program

+A majority-Native selection committee selected Diné photographer Hannah Manuelito as gallupARTS’ summer 2018 Native Artist-in-Residence, having received 16 very worthy, moving and inspiring applications for its inaugural Native Artist-in-Residence Program from artists across the region, from Gallup to Zuni to Window Rock.
 Supported in part by a $10,000 “Challenge America” grant from the National Endowment for the Arts (NEA), gallupARTS’ Native Artist-in-Residence program is designed to provide an emerging Native artist from the Gallup, New Mexico region the rare paid opportunity and much-needed resources (i.e., space, materials, and time) to create original works of art responding to a relevant, community-based social justice issue.
-The program will also engage the broader community with the selected Artist-in-Residence, their project, and their chosen issue through different forms of free and accessible public programming starting this May.
-The program will culminate in a month-long show of the Artist’s work at ART123 Gallery this August.
+The program also engages the broader community with the selected Artist-in-Residence, their project, and their chosen issue through different forms of free and accessible public programming: open studio hours, artist talks and youth workshops.
+The program culminates in a month-long show of the Artist’s work at ART123 Gallery.

 Originally from Ganado, Arizona, Ms. Manuelito recently graduated from Arizona State University (ASU) with her Bachelor of Fine Arts in Photography.
 At ASU, Ms. Manuelito explored the convergences and divergences between the cultures and places in which she grew up: rural and urban, Navajo and non-Navajo, “traditional” and non-traditional.
 Ms. Manuelito now works for the Native American clothing brand OxDx Clothing, utilizing her fine arts background to create innovative high fashion photographs for the company.